adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 Sometimes requiring everything to occur in a predetermined order can lead to brittle tests.
 For example, we may care about `A` occurring before both `B` and `C`, but aren't interested in the relative order of `B` and `C`.
-In this case, the out should reflect our real intent, instead of being overly constraining.
+In this case, the test should reflect our real intent, instead of being overly constraining.

 Google Mock allows you to impose an arbitrary DAG (directed acyclic